dpsciarr/VBA-Excel-Macs/README.md

 1. **Form_CreateNamedRange**

     Used to easily create Named Ranges for developing multi-sheet and multi-workbook Excel applications.
 So far only static ranges can be built.

+2. **Form_HotkeyAssignment**

+    Used to quickly assign or remove a hotkey to a macro, chosen from a list of macros from the Miniature_Macs.bas file.
+Utilizes Functions.bas to fetch macro names.